microsoftarchive/wlist/README.md

 To use this tool, you’ll need the following:

-* Ruby, should be on your system
+* Ruby, should be on your system.
+I’m using 2.2 here.
+YMMV with other versions
 * A client id.
 You can get one at the [Wunderlist Developer Site](https://developer.wunderlist.com/applications).
 Once you have it, you’ll want to set it in the `WLIST_CLIENT_ID` environment variable.
 * An access token.
 This is tough right now.
 We’re going to fix this ASAP.